jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

     ORDER BY review_scores_rating DESC
     USING Outputters.Csv(outputHeader:true);
 ```
 3. Execute the Listings-MatchingSearchTerms.usql script.
-(As a reminder, you can do this by right-clicking on script text, selecting ADL: Submit Job, and then clicking the option to run the script in the Local Run Context.
-If you can't right-click, you can open the Command Palette from the View menu, enter ADL: Submit Job at the prompt, and then click the option to run the script in the Local Run )
+(As a reminder, you can do this by right-clicking on script text, selecting ADL: Submit Job, and then clicking the option to run the script in the local run context.
+If you can't right-click, you can open the Command Palette from the View menu, enter ADL: Submit Job at the prompt, and then click the option to run the script in the local run context. )

+4.

 xxxx shut down the virtual machine xxx